bcgov/NotifyBC/docs/docs/config/adminIpList.md

 };
 ```

 It should be noted that _NotifyBC_ may generate http requests sending to itself.
 These http requests are expected to be admin requests.
-If you have created an app cluster such as in OpenShift, you should add the cluster ip range to _adminIps_.
-In OpenShift, this ip range is a private ip range.
-In BCGov's OpenShift cluster OCP4, the ip range starts with octet 10.
+If you have created an app cluster such as in Kubernetes, you should add the cluster ip range to _adminIps_.
+In Kubernetes, this ip range is a private ip range.
+For example, in BCGov's OpenShift cluster OCP4, the ip range starts with octet 10.